Prayer Fuel

 What this passage teaches us about humanity

 When humanity sees Jesus’ actions and character, some respond in faith, while others respond with rejection and ridicule.
-Pray for many in this place to be the first, not the latter.
+Pray for many Tunisians to be the first, not the latter.
 May His character and actions, as recorded in the Bible, also be reflected in the lives of His followers, and may they be a testimony to Muslim seekers.

 Insight into how this passage connects to Muslims